Our Site is not intended for children and we do not knowingly collect personal data relating to children.

-We may hold information about you as a customer, a prospective customer or as a representative of a business customer.
+We may hold information about you as a user of our Site, customer, a prospective customer or as a representative of a business customer or supplier.
 We collect this information in a number of ways (as applicable, depending on what service we provide you):

 - information is collected through your communications with us;

 - information is collected via our networks when you use any of our services, to enable us to provide the service, and to bill it.

 We may also record and/or monitor calls for quality checks and/or staff training.